phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.uncertainties_from_distribution_collection.md

     constraints).
 An error may be raised if any matching parameters are not included in the original DistributionCollection or available through propagated constraints.
+* `require_limits` (bool, optional): whether to
+    require samples from the distibution(s) to be within parameter limits (by including `&amp;` with a uniform distribution if otherwise would extend beyond limits).
+If `twig` points to `init_from@emcee` or `priors@dynesty`, will default to whether 'limits' is in the `init_from_requires` or `priors_requires` parameter, respectively.
+Otherwise will default to False.
+* `require_priors` (string, list, or False, optional): whether to require samples from the distribution(s) to result in a finite probability from a set of priors.
+If not False, `require_priors` will be passed directly as `twig` to [phoebe.frontend.bundle.Bundle.get_distribution_collection](phoebe.frontend.bundle.Bundle.get_distribution_collection.md) and any uniform distributions in the resulting distribution collection will be combined with `&amp;` logic, if possible, or require a finite probability during sampling.
+Will default to the relevant priors if `twig` points to `init_from@ecmee` and 'priors' is in `init_from_requires`.
+Otherwise will default to False.
 * `**kwargs`: all additional keyword arguments are passed directly to [phoebe.frontend.bundle.Bundle.get_distribution_collection](phoebe.frontend.bundle.Bundle.get_distribution_collection.md).